Click here to return to homepage

 1. General

-18. The following developing country Members invoked the provisions for delayed application under footnote 5 to Article 2.2 of the Agreement on Import Licensing Procedures: Bangladesh (1 January 1995), Bolivia (13 September 1995), Brazil (1 January 1995), Burkina Faso (3 June 1995), Cameroon (13 December 1995), Colombia (30 April 1995), Costa Rica (1 January 1995), Côte d'Ivoire (1 January 1995), Dominican Republic (9 March 1995), El Salvador (7 May 1995), Gabon (1 January 1995), Guatemala (21 June 1995), Honduras (1 January 1995), Indonesia (1January 1995), Kenya (1 January 1995), Malaysia (1 January 1995), Myanmar (1 January 1995), Sri Lanka (1 January 1995), Thailand (1 January 1995), Tunisia (29 March 1995), Turkey (26 March 1995), United Arab Emirates (10 April 1996), Uruguay (1 January 1995) and Venezuela (1 January 1995).(20)
+17. The following developing country Members that were not parties to the 1979 Agreement invoked the provisions of footnote 5 regarding delayed application of Article 2.2(a)(ii) and/or Article 2.2(a)(iii): Bangladesh (1 January 1995), Bolivia (13 September 1995), Brazil (1 January 1995), Burkina Faso (3 June 1995), Cameroon (13 December 1995), Colombia (30 April 1995), Costa Rica (1 January 1995), Côte d’Ivoire (1 January 1995), Dominican Republic (9 March 1995), El Salvador (7 May 1995), Gabon (1 January 1995), Guatemala (21 June 1995), Honduras (1 January 1995), Indonesia (1 January 1995), Kenya (1 January 1995), Malaysia (1 January 1995), Myanmar (1 January 1995), Sri Lanka (1 January 1995), Thailand (1 January 1995), Tunisia (29 March 1995), Turkey (26 March 1995), United Arab Emirates (10 April 1996), Uruguay (1 January 1995) and Venezuela (1 January 1995).(19)

-"It was noted that the two-year period of delay allowed under the Agreement had expired for all these Members, and accordingly the obligations of Article 2.2(a)(ii) and (a)(iii) apply to all current WTO Members.
+“It was noted that the two-year period of delay allowed under the Agreement had expired for all these Members, and accordingly the obligations of Article 2.2(a)(ii) and (a)(iii) apply to all current WTO Members.
 It was recalled that the invocation of the above provisions did not exempt the Members concerned from the obligation to notify under the Agreement.
 The mandatory notifications included publications and legislation relevant to import licensing, and replies to the Questionnaire on Import Licensing Procedures by 30 September each year.
-Those Members that had not yet made the necessary notifications under the Agreement were urged to do so at the earliest opportunity."(21)
+Those Members that had not yet made the necessary notifications under the Agreement were urged to do so at the earliest opportunity.”(20)

-IV.
-Article 3 back to top
+back to top

 A. Text of Article 3